mike391/Marlin-Labists-ET4/README.md

 You have two options to install/update this firmware:
 - **Option A >** If you are going to use the firmware **without** bootloader:
-  -  It is assumed you have built your firmware with no offset (step 1.3 skipped) .
+  -  It is assumed you have built your firmware with no offset (followed step 1.3) .
   -  As the firmware has been built without offset, and lacks of a bootloader, you have to just flash your firmware binary file (step 1.5) with your preferred flasher from address **0x8000000**.
 - **Option B >** If you are going to use the firmware **with** bootloader:
   - You need to flash the bootloader from address **0x08000000**.
 This step needs to be performed just once, so, you can skip this step if you have already done so.
 You can download the precompiled bootloader [binary](https://github.com/davidtgbe/openblt/releases), or, you can build it yourself from source code using [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html).